davestewart/davestewart-content/content/projects/personal/birthday-timeline/index.md

 - **where**: a top-level list of categories; _Location_, _Travel_, _Life_ and _Career_
 - **how**: _Milestones_ in my life, such as where I lived, career stage, leisure time, etc

-I would design and print the timeline as a poster that people could physically engage with.
+I would design and print the timeline as a poster that people could **physically engage with**.

-For the actual memories, I thought people could write on the poster, add stickers and stars, but then I had the idea; what if they could print out QR codes to posts, photos, music, videos, or sites?
+For the actual memories, I thought people could write on the poster, leave messages, add stickers, etc.

+But then I had an idea...

+:quote{text="What if guests could share links?" hero size=3}

+Theen they could share facebook posts, photos, music, videos, or anything, really!

+QR codes seemed like the obvious solution here, then anyone viewing the finished poster could simply hold up their phone and within a few seconds experience more than than just a handwritten message!

 ## Printing

-A bit of research later, and I'd sourced a [Phomemo M02 Pro](https://phomemo.com/products/m02-portable-printer) which I could use to print individual labels:
+A bit of research later, and I'd sourced a [Phomemo M02 Pro](https://phomemo.com/products/m02-portable-printer) which I could use to print stick-on labels:

 ![Phomemo printer](images/timeline-printer.jpg){srcset="images/timeline-printer.jpg 600w, images/timeline-printer@2x.jpg 1200w"
 sizes="(max-width: 600px) 100vw, 600px"}